tomaszs/Spoticy/README.md

 # 🎵Spoticy - A Zero Knowledge Music Server & Player

-Spoticy is a private, free, open source, zero knowledge music server and player.
+Spoticy is a private, free, open source, easy to set up zero knowledge music server and player.
 It allows you to build your own playlist of music, and listen to it from anywhere in the world.

 # Key Spoticy features: